The settings.yml Configuration File

 Default: true for all environments except prod

 The logging_enabled setting enables the logging sub-framework.
-Setting it to
+Setting it to false bypasses the logging mechanism completely and provides a small performance gain.

 The fined-grained configuration of the logging is to be done in the